 The tourist information centre

 After paying 50 tenge to use one of the most rancid toilets ever, I dodged more touts trying to offer me a ride and took refuge in the tourist information center.
-It was more like a one of those temporary offices you see set up on construction sites than a solid building, but looked cleaner than the hodgepodge of sun-bleached food stalls behind it.
+It was more like a one of those prefab offices you see set up on construction sites than a solid building, but looked cleaner than the hodgepodge of sun-bleached food stalls behind it.

 I entered and saw two men sitting at a desk each.
 The one on the left was a skinny middle-aged man sitting with his arms crossed and staring intently at his screen.
 I later discovered he was watching Game of Thrones.
 The one closest to the door, a younger fleshy guy who looked almost Korean, greeted me enquiringly.